-In a world with 75% of the planet's land surface experiencing measurable human pressure, the way people imagine the planet substantially impacts the environment itself.
-Such environmental imaginaries are constructed by a number of underlying concepts, value systems, visual cultures and technologies used for portraying the Earth's environment.
-However, these technologies are neither neutral nor inclusive of society.
+In a world with 75% of the planet's land surface experiencing measurable human pressure, the way people imagine their social whole substantially impacts the planetary environment itself.
+However, tools used for portraying the Earth's environment are neither neutral nor societally inclusive.

 How are these iconic works produced and made?
 What is their point of departure?
 How do transdisciplinary projects function?
 And how can space and earth researchers collaborate with artists?
 More on a meta-level: how do art works contribute to how space policy is done?
 The aim is to work towards inclusive environmental observations and to highlight invisible stories.